 by Rob Reaser

 Connoisseurs of classic American firearms “get it.”
-Even if you are not steeped in the history, the lore, or the romance of 19th century arms—favoring instead the fighting prowess of modern polymer-frame striker-fired pistols—there is simply no way to wrap your strong hand around an SAA-style revolver grip and not feel “it.”
+Even if you are not steeped in the history, the lore, or the romance of 19th century arms—favoring instead the fighting prowess of modern polymer-frame striker-fired pistols—there is simply no way to wrap your strong hand around an single-action revolver grip and not feel “it.”
 Shoot On contributor Wayne van Zwoll elegantly captured the spirit of the Old West revolver in his recent article Plow Handles and Big Lead:

 “Boom!
 The revolver rocks easily.
 So it was designed.
 You don’t grip an SAA but let it pivot, nose up, in the smoke.
 Magically, gently, it settles on point, your thumb licking the hammer on the way down.
 Snickickety.
 Boom!
 Thank uncanny balance, perfect placing and proportions of trigger, hammer, and that plow-handle grip.”